 13. Tee off at Port Royal Golf Course

 If you’re a golf aficionado, don’t miss the pristine and challenging Port Royal Golf Course with its stunning ocean views.
 Located on the shorefront of Southampton Parish, this Robert Trent Jones-designed 18-hole course is one of the most popular public golf courses in Bermuda.
-Host to the annual Bermuda Open, it’s even known as being one of Jack Nicklaus’ favorites!
+Host of the annual Bermuda Open, it’s even known as being one of Jack Nicklaus’ favorites!

-Although the course is generally quite expensive, they offer a cruise ship special, currently $150 including the green fee, golf cart, clubs, six golf balls and golf shoes.
+Although the course is generally quite expensive, they offer a cruise ship special, currently $150 including the green fee, golf cart, clubs, six golf balls, and golf shoes.
 You need to show your cruise card and ID to take advantage of the special.